bradrees/redux-cablecar/README.md

 Sends a direct message to Rails (outside of the Redux middleware chain)

 # Optimistic Actions
-Redux actions matching the `permittedActions` criteria get sent to the Rails server.
+Redux actions matching the `permittedSendActions` criteria get sent to the Rails server.

 However if `isOptimistic: true` is in the action meta property, then the action will be sent to both the Rails Server, as well as being propagated thru the rest of the Redux middlewares.
 These actions are considered 'optimistic' updates, since when news comes back from the server it may conflict with changes that have already been made on the client.